raficelkouche/v-market/PLANNING.md

 DEMO WALKTHTHROUGH: Rafic driver, Tammy speaker

 5. Tammy: (Landing page -> login, -> walk around and talk about navbar features?)
+  - First the user will log in through the landing page, the user will be spawn in the V-Market map.
+As a user the can use the top nav bar to view user account information, toggle the mini map and toggle background music.
+In this map, there are areas to explore and hang out with your friends on the side.
+The main feature will be marketplace in the middle.

+  - Your friends can join you on the same map for virtual shopping together, you can online chat or video chat with your friends.

 6. Tammy: (second player joins, show chat feature (text/video),